 - Infections of the kidney, bladder, or urethra (urinary tract infections or UTIs).

 - Wound healing.

 - Other conditions.

-Kidney problems: Noni contains large amounts of potassium.
+Kidney disease: Noni contains large amounts of potassium.
 This can be a problem, especially for people with kidney disease.
-There is one report of a person with kidney disease developing high levels of potassium in the blood after drinking noni juice.
-Don't use noni if you have kidney problems.
+Don't use noni in large amounts if you have kidney problems.

-High potassium levels: Drinking noni fruit juice might increase potassium levels and make them even higher in people with already too much potassium in their body.
+High potassium levels: Drinking noni fruit juice might increase potassium levels in the blood and make them too high, especially in people who already have high levels.

 Liver disease: Noni has been linked to several cases of liver damage.
 Avoid using noni if you have liver disease.

 Medications for high blood pressure (ACE inhibitors) interacts with NONI

 Some medications for high blood pressure can increase potassium levels in the blood.
 Consuming noni juice along with these medications for high blood pressure might cause too much potassium in the blood.

 Some medications for high blood pressure include captopril (Capoten), enalapril (Vasotec), lisinopril (Prinivil, Zestril), ramipril (Altace), and others.